 Other awards include the Dean's Award for Academic Achievement (final cumulative GPA of 4.0), department Top Student Awards and the Dean's Distinguished Service Award for service to Kellogg.
-Additionally, Evening & Weekend students who receive a grade of A for each of their first 10 credits (excluding KPPI-440-5) are awarded The Jane Robertson Memorial Academic Excellence Award.
+Additionally, Evening & Weekend students who receive a grade of A for each of their first 10 credits (excluding courses offered only on a P/NC grading basis) are awarded The Jane Robertson Memorial Academic Excellence Award.